Major setbacks. Lengthy delays. Unnecessary bottlenecks. When important items aren’t rejected or approved in time, progress is halted.

 - Incredibly easy to add to pre-existing templates and soon-to-be-made templates alike. 💻

 Getting started with approvals is by no means a hard task.
 All it takes is a few clicks and you’re set!

-With all the above benefits in mind, why not upgrade to the Professional pricing plan today and harness the power of a simplified approval flow yourself?
+With all the above benefits in mind, why not upgrade to the Standard pricing plan today and harness the power of a simplified approval flow yourself?